By Kelly Hollands @glow_beauty_skincare_wellbeing

 When we sleep, the body (including your skin) repairs itself.
 Aim for 7-8 hours of sleep each night and help your skin to do it’s job by applying oils and intensive hydrating treatments last thing after moisturising.

-We all know that hand washing can lead to dryness of skin, but this has become even more prevalent during the past year with the constant use of hand sanitisers and increased hand hygiene.
+We all know that hand washing can lead to dryness of skin, but this has now become even more prevalent with the constant use of hand sanitisers and increased hand hygiene.
 Effective hand sanitisers that contain alcohol and other harsh bacteria killing ingredients, can also severely dry out the skin and cause sensitivity.

 Kelly Hollands @glow_beauty_skincare_wellbeing